Skip to main content

 As luxury florists, we understand the passion that flowers like the iris can evoke.

-The iris also symbolises the Passion of Christ which gives it a direct link the Easter.
+The iris also symbolises the Passion of Christ, giving it a direct link to Easter.

-Whether they’re religious or not, anyone would love to receive these Easter flowers that are considered to represent wisdom and compliments.
+Whether religious or not, anyone would love to receive these Easter flowers, which are also considered to represent wisdom.

 7. Gypsophila (Baby’s Breath)